 As a trumpet soloist, chamber musician, clinician or guest conductor, Levy has performed throughout the United States, including Carnegie Hall five times, as well as at concerts in Australia, Canada, China, Haiti, Jamaica and Portugal.
 He’s released 30 recordings on 10 labels, including 1994′s “Blackberry Winter: Songs by Alex Wilder.”

 Wilder was one of Levy’s favorite composers and he considered him a personal friend and mentor.
 In addition to conducting several concerts of Wilder’s music, Levy is completing work on a documentary about Wilder, who died in 1980, featuring colleagues who knew and worked with him.

 A native of New York City, Levy began his teaching and conducting career at Henderson State College in Arkansas.
 He spent eight years as director of wind ensemble and trumpet instructor at St. Mary’s College of Maryland before joining the Lawrence faculty.
 He earned his bachelor’s degree in music from Ithaca College and holds a master’s degree in music education from North Texas State University.
 In addition, he has completed all the course work toward a doctor of musical arts degree at the University of Iowa.

 Conservatory of Music

 Lawrence University, "Retiring Band Director Robert Levy Recognized for 25 Years of Service at Lawrence University Commencement" (2004).
 Press Releases.
-Paper 334.
+334.